gdoyle87/COMP2801/docs/midterm.md

 ## Streams

----

 **Streams** are sequences of bytes used for input and output.

 - **Input**: Data flows _from_ a device (keyboard, disk, network, etc.) _into_ main memory.
 - **Output**: Data flows _from_ main memory _to_ a device (screen, printer, disk, network, etc.).

-At program start, three standard streams are available:
+At program start, three standard streams are available (which can be *redirected* to other devices or files):

 1. Standard input (`stdin`) – usually from the keyboard.
 2. Standard output (`stdout`) – usually to the screen.
 3. Standard error (`stderr`) – also to the screen, for error messages.

-**Redirection**: Operating systems allow these streams to be redirected to other devices or files.

-## `printf`

 ---
+## printf

 ### Conversion Specifiers